 For those who prefer to keep their fitness regimes indoors, you might be interested to join Fitness First in Parkway Parade.
 J H Kim Taekwondo and the Gentle Art Academy, both along East Coast Road, offer training in the martial arts.

 With well reputed schools such as St Patrick’s School, CHIJ Katong Convent, Tao Nan School, Dunman High School and Victoria School, East Coast can be considered a good and future-building neighbourhood for children.
-Notably, East Coast, being home to a number of well-regarded international schools such as the Canadian International School, Chatsworth International School and EtonHouse International School, is the neighbourhood of choice for expatriates with children.
+Notably, East Coast, being home to a number of well-regarded international schools such as the Canadian International School and EtonHouse International School, is the neighbourhood of choice for expatriates with children.

 East Coast also has a wide variety of extracurricular activities on offer.
 Whether you are keen on learning new skills yourself or wish to enlist your child in after-school programs, you can find it at East Coast, home to for instance the Kawai Music School at Parkway Parade, and the Ballet & Music Company, Han Language Centre and Mind Stretcher at 112 Katong.